Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: The tier Box 2: The type
 - [ ] Box 1: The type Box 2: Tier Box .
 - [ ] Box 1: The opperating sysem version Box 2: The tier.

-### Your company plans to create separate subscriptions for each department.
-Each subscription will be associated to the same Azure Active Directory (Azure AD) tenant.
-You need to configure each subscription to have the same role assignments.
-What should you use?

-- [ ] Azure Security Center.
-- [ ] Azure Policy.
-- [ ] Azure AD Privileged Identity Management (PIM).
-- [x] Azure Blueprints

 ### You are implementing conditional access policies.
 You must evaluate the existing Azure Active Directory (Azure AD) risk events and risk levels to configure and implement the policies.
 You need to identify the risk level of the following risk events: – Users with leaked credentials – Impossible travel to atypical locations – Sign-ins from IP addresses with suspicious activity Which level should you identify for each risk event?
 To answer, drag the appropriate levels to the correct risk events.
 Each level may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.
 NOTE: Each correct selection is worth one point